 I have not deleted any WhatsApp messages relating to Covid pandemic, says Yousaf

-Last week, a note to the chair of the UK Covid-19 Inquiry from one of its counsels said the inquiry was of the belief that the “majority” of informal messages, including on WhatsApp had “not been retained”.
+Last week a note to the chairman of the UK Covid-19 Inquiry from one of its counsels said the inquiry was of the belief that the “majority” of informal messages, including on WhatsApp had “not been retained”.

 The First Minister said on Monday he had retained his messages, but that there had been a Scottish Government policy on social media messaging which advised their deletion after 30 days.

-Press reports in recent days suggested former first minister Nicola Sturgeon; the National Clinical Director, Professor Jason Leitch; and Chief Medical Officer Dr Sir Gregor Smith may have deleted messages either manually or through the use of the app’s auto-delete function.
+Press reports in recent days suggested former first minister Nicola Sturgeon, national clinical director Professor Jason Leitch and chief medical officer Dr Sir Gregor Smith may have deleted messages either manually or through the use of the app’s auto-delete function.

 Speaking to the PA news agency on Monday, the First Minister said: “I don’t know why there’s been press reports suggesting I’ve deleted my WhatsApp messages, that’s not true.